Knoblauchpilze/template-go/README.md

 - a working server which you can extend with your own endpoints.
 - a working CI, which allows to verify your work, run your tests and publish the result of your implementation.
-- a way to make the service available in `dockerhub` through a docker image.
+- a way to make the service available in Docker Hub through a docker image.
 - the possibility to deploy automatically a new version of the service to a cluster management system.

 Assuming you install the [prerequisite tools](#prerequisites) you can get started by running two simple commands: